-MSCR 659: Health Care Financial Management (3 credit units/ 40 Clock Hours)
+MSCR 659: Health Care Financial Management (3 credit units)

-A study of effective management of financial resources in health care facilities.
-Focuses on the basic concepts of cost accounting, financial reporting, reimbursement, budgeting, financial controls and strategic financial planning.
+A study of effective management of financial resources in health care facilities is explored.
+The course further focuses on the basic concepts of cost accounting, financial reporting, reimbursement, budgeting, financial controls and strategic financial planning.

-MSCR 660: Introduction to Drug Development (3 credit units/ 40 Clock Hours)
+MSCR 660: Introduction to Drug Development (3 credit units)

 This course introduces students to the history of the FDA and drug development.
-It describes the science of biotechnology, medical devices and bio-pharmaceuticals, taking the student through the history of the industry and covers the basic science of DNA and its functions, immunology, proteins and their purification, and fundamental techniques used in the research and development of biotechnological and bio-pharmaceutical products.
-Includes an overview of drug approval by the FDA.
-Introduces students also to the pharmaceutical industry, the bio-pharmaceutical industry and the drug development process.
+It describes the science of biotechnology, medical devices and bio-pharmaceuticals, taking the student through the history of the industry and covers the basic science of DNA and its functions, immunology, proteins and their purification, and fundamental techniques used in the research and development of biotechnological and biopharmaceutical products.
+Includes an overview of drug approval by the FDA, introduces students to the pharmaceutical industry, the bio-pharmaceutical industry and the drug development process.
 Drug development from chemical synthesis to phases 1-4 is discussed.
 The regulatory requirements of the FDA are reviewed along with the content of the investigational new drug application (IND), the new drug application (NDA), and the marketing authorization application (international).
 The role of the investigator, coordinator, sponsor, clinical research associate and monitor are discussed.
 Individuals are exposed to the skills necessary to function as a successful study monitor.

-MSCR 662: Regulatory & Compliance Issues (2 credit units/ 20 Clock Hours)
+MSCR 662: Regulatory & Compliance Issues (2 credit units)

-Addresses the regulatory requirements necessary to take a product from basic research through clinical trials.
+This course addresses the regulatory requirements necessary to take a product from basic research through clinical trials.
 Topics include pre-clinical safety and testing requirements, IND components, manufacturing and products quality regulations and guidelines, and the regulatory requirements for clinical trials.
 The focus is on therapeutics, diagnostic agents and devices.
 The development of these components is discussed from a regulatory standpoint.

-MSCR 664: Advanced Regulatory Issues
+MSCR 664: Advanced Regulatory Issues (2 credit units)

-Details FDA guidelines for the development and commercialization of drugs, devices, and biologics.
+Details of FDA guidelines for the development and commercialization of drugs, devices, and biologics is explored.
 The documents and forms required for the entire process are covered, as well as international harmonization regulatory concerns and establishment license applications (ELA).
 Pre-requisite: MSCR 662 Regulatory & Compliance Issues

-MSCR 665: Medical Device I
+MSCR 665: Medical Device (3 credit units)

-A study of the medical product development process, regulatory requirements for medical devices, their quality systems.
+A study of the medical product development process, regulatory requirements for medical devices, and their quality systems is explored.